Creative Exercises to Relieve Stress: Hows and Whys

-Creativity is a powerful tool in healing us, whether it is mentally or physically.
-When you take part in creative activities, you give yourself a chance to express yourself and empower your mind.
+Creativity is a powerful tool in healing us.
+When you take part in creative activities, with no pressure, you give yourself a chance to express yourself and empower your mind.

 However, it can be daunting when trying something you have never tried before.
 Drawing, crocheting, and pottery are all creative crafts that require a bit of courage to start.
-So, we prepared some guided creative practices to start your healing journey with art.
+So, we prepared some guided creative exercises to relieve stress and start your healing journey with art.

 What Is Creative Exercise

-Thus, guided creative practice is a guide to assist you in trying out creative practices on your own or with your friends.
+Thus, guided creative exercises to relieve stress are a guide to assist you in trying out something on your own or with your friends.
 These practices aim to give creative stress relief.
+So, when doing these practices, keep in mind that you’re not trying to create or produce something as a result.
+The point of it is to become an outlet for your heavy thoughts and mind.

 Writing Exercises

-There are plenty of ways to do writing exercises.
+There are plenty of ways to do writing exercises as a form of creative exercise to relieve stress.
 It doesn’t have to be a short story or anything with a purpose or an outcome.
 Here are some that you can try:

 Visual Exercises